Contact Us

 HOW TO BOOK THE LARES TREK & SHORT INCA TRAIL TO MACHU PICCHU?

-FIRST, to book your Lares Trek & Short Inca to Machu Picchu, you need to select your trek/tour date and the number of travelers on the right hand side.
-Then proceed to the next page to complete the booking form.
+1. Start by selecting your desired trek/tour date and indicating the number of travelers in your group on the right-hand side of the page.
+Once done, proceed to the next page to complete the booking form.

 • Gender